kafkaman-lab/kafkaman-docs/docs/running-collections/using-newman-cli/continuous-integration.md

 Before you get started:

 * Ensure you have a CI system setup which can run shell commands and that you have access to modify the same.
-* Get a [kafkaman API key](https://docs.api.getpostman.com/#authentication).
+* Get a [kafkaman API key](https://docs.api.getkafkaman.com/#authentication).
 If you don't have one, you can [generate an API key](/docs/developer/intro-api/#generating-a-kafkaman-api-key).
 * Make sure you have a kafkaman Collection that tests your localhost server, and note the UID of the collection.

 > **Developing an API?** kafkaman offers built-in tools to integrate your API with some of the most widely-used Continuous Integration (CI) tools.
 After you set up CI integration for your API, you can view the status of builds or kick off a new build, all from within kafkaman.
-You can also use Newman to run API tests as part of your CI pipeline.
+You can also use kafkaman-cli to run API tests as part of your CI pipeline.
 To learn more, see [CI integrations](/docs/integrations/ci-integrations/).

 ## Step 1: Install Node